 At the Oval in 1998, where he took 16 wickets in the match and nearly single-handedly led Sri Lanka to their first-ever Test victory in England.
 His records for both Test match and one day international wickets, as well as the number of five-wicket hauls in a Test innings (67, nearly double the 37 of his closest competitor Shane Warne), and ten-wicket hauls in a match (22, compared to Warne’s ten), are unmatched and most likely uncatchable.
 With a wicket off his final ball, he completed his Test career in style and became the first player reach 800 test wickets.
 He has also taken fabulous 534 wickets in one day internationals.

 3. Anil Kumble

 Kumble bowled out Pakistan at Delhi in February 1999, recording his best figures of 10 for 74.
 He also displayed uncommon bravery by bowling against the West Indies in Antigua in May 2002 despite having a fractured jaw.
 In August 2007,Kumble surpassed Glenn McGrath’s 563 wicket total at The Oval.
-With 10 wickets in a match eight times and five in an innings 35 times, he is by far the most successful Indian bowler of all time even regarded one of the best spin bowlers ever in the world.
+With 10 wickets in a match eight times and five in an innings 35 times, he is by far the most successful Indian bowler ever even regarded one of the best spinners in the world.
 He is third in the all time list of wicket takers behind Shane Warne and Muralitharan.